mth/yeti/doc/reference.rst

 Single variant type consists of the capitalized variant tag followed by variants value type.
 The variant tag can be suffixed with dot, denoting that it isn't a required variant.
+Defined variant type is open, if there is no variant suffixed with dot.

 The full variant type consists of single variants separated by ``|`` symbols.
 If any of the tags in full variant type has the dot prefix,